Author – Naina Dargan

 Based on the idea of ‘conscious choice’, KORRA aims at revamping the denim scene in India by making its users conscious of the impact that their everyday choices can have on the environment.
 In doing so, the makers believe that they can lead through example by adopting practices that are both, eco-friendly and socially progressive such as their single-tailor model.

-Mass-production of jeans by big brands involves the assembly-line method, where each tailor is responsible for only one of the many different stages of production and this deprives tailors of their craft by converting them into micro-managed machines.
+Mass-production of jeans by big brands is done in the assembly-line method, where each tailor is responsible for only one of the numerous stages of production.
+This deprives tailors of their craft by converting them into micro-managed machines.
 Therefore, the founders at KORRA ensure that each pair of jeans is completed by a single tailor who gets full creative credit in the form of name tags against the jeans made by them.

 While KORRA is a rare Indian product that can claim of being eco-friendly throughout, i.e. from construction, production, and design to packaging and post-consumption, their prices are unaffordable for a large chunk of the Indian population, only covering the upper middle class and elite section of the consumer market.